ericoporto/ags-manual-wiki/GeneralSettings.md

     **IMPORTANT**: this setting currently does not work with the "Say" checkbox in the dialog options list.
 The workaround is to duplicate option's text as a first cue in the dialog script.
 -   **Dialog bullet point image** - defines the number of sprite to use as a bullet image before each dialog option.
+-   **Game-wide speech animation delay** - defines a game-wide speech animation delay to use instead of individual character settings.
+This setting is only available if **"Use game-wide speech animation delay"** is enabled.
 -   **Gap between dialog options** - defines the gap between the options displayed to the player in a conversation.
 Normally this is 0, which means the options are right below each other.
 Changing it to 1 or 2